 Building an LMS (or virtual learning experience) - part 2 of 3

-Teaching Diary published on Tuesday, December 20, 2022 (5 months, 2 weeks, and 4 days ago)
+Teaching Diary published on Tuesday, December 20, 2022 (one year, 7 months, and one week ago)

 H5P is a plugin for existing publishing systems that enables the system to create interactive content like Interactive Videos, Presentations, Games, Quizzes and more.
 The problem with formal and structured learning on the internet is that it remains mostly read-only (or watch-only, or listen-only).
 H5P helps to solve this by enabling interactive assessment for almost any content.
 Please click here for many interactive examples.